 Red paws on dogs: Vet shares key causes and treatments

-From allergies and anxieties to injuries and other health conditions, Joanna explains the factors that can contribute to red paws and offers expert insights on prevention measures and when it's necessary to seek veterinary care.
+From common allergies and anxieties to injuries and other health conditions, Joanna explains the factors that can contribute to red paws and offers expert insights on prevention measures and when it's necessary to seek veterinary care.
 When you have the knowledge on how to identify a pet emergency, you can make you, your pet and your vet’s life much easier.

 Without further ado, we are going to hand over to Dr Woodnutt, who will help to empower you with the necessary knowledge about red paws on dogs, and how to take proactive steps to keep your dog's paws in optimal condition.

-What are the key signs of red paws on dogs
+What are the key signs of red paws on dogs?

 If you’re examining your dog’s paws and notice that they’re red, what else should you be on the look out for?
 Well, red paws on dogs are usually a sign that there’s more blood in the area than usual.